 Document Ingestion Pipeline

 In this example, we'll use DBOS to build a reliable and scalable data processing pipeline.
-We'll show how DBOS can help you process many items concurrently and seamlessly recover from failures.
+We'll show how DBOS can help you horizontally scale an application to process many items concurrently and seamlessly recover from failures.
 Specifically, we'll build a pipeline that indexes PDF documents for RAG, though you can use a similar design pattern to build almost any data pipeline.

-To show the pipeline works, we'll also build a chat agent that can accurately answer questions about the indexed documents.
-For example, here's what the chat agent looks like after ingesting the last three years of Apple 10-K filings.
-It can accurately answer questions about Apple's financials:
+To show the pipeline works, we'll also build a simple chat agent that can accurately answer questions about the indexed documents.
+For example, after ingesting the last few years of Apple 10-K filings, the chat agent can accurately answer questions about Apple's financials:

 All source code is available on GitHub.